 There are, however, some ways in which these fabrics diverge.
 In particular, you’ll notice a difference in their look and texture.
 Cotton is more soft and less wrinkly whereas linen is crisp and more prone to wrinkling.

-In this article, we’ll break down both linen and cotton bed sheets to help you decide which fabric should carry you off into dreamland.
+In this article, we’ll break down both linen fabric and cotton bed sheets to help you decide which fabric should carry you off into dreamland.

 Whether you desire a silky touch or snuggly feel, our selection of bed sheets will be your favorite thing to sleep with.
 Browse our different types of sheets to find the perfect bedding.

-There are two key points of distinction to be aware of when deciding whether linen or cotton sheets should dress your next bed:
+There are two key points of distinction to be aware of when deciding whether pure linen or cotton sheets should dress your next bed:

 While these are the main differences, we’ll explain more about the two and let you decide which you prefer.